patternfly/patternfly-org/packages/v4/patternfly-docs/content/accessibility/accordion/accordion.md

 ## HTML/CSS customization

-Various HTML attributes and PatternFly classes can be used for more fine-tuned control over accessibility.
+The following HTML attributes and PatternFly classes can be used for more fine-tuned control over accessibility.

 | Attribute or class | Applied to | Reason |
 |---|---|---|